Mobile Menu

 Simplicity and modern life

 We live in a world that constantly pushes against simplicity, making it incredibly challenging to maintain a simple life.
 The modern world promotes a culture that can lead to an overwhelming accumulation of “stuff” and we may run the risk of becoming “stuffocated” both mentally and physically.
-Through the choices we make we can make our lives overly complicated which will have a negative impact on our overall wellbeing.
+Through our choices, we can make our lives overly complicated which can negatively impact on our overall wellbeing.

 When it comes to materialism “Stuffocation” is a term coined by James Wallman, who is a cultural commentator and trend forecaster, to describe the feeling of being overwhelmed, stressed, and even suffocated by the sheer volume of possessions we accumulate.
 It’s the idea that having too much “stuff” can negatively impact on our wellbeing, leading to unhappiness, anxiety and a feeling of being weighed down.